 Speed signs on the CTRL or HS1 route are different than those you will find on the rest of the British railway network.
 Predominantly, speed is measured in km/h on the high speed lines.
 Speed signs are therefore presented differently.
-Those with a black background are in mb/.
+Those with a black background are in km/h and those with a white background are in mph.